Help Protect the Bay

 Planting a butterfly garden is a great way to attract and support wildlife while adding green spaces to a yard.Learn more

-Get out of the classroom and into the Chesapeake region with a fun and engaging field trip.
-For inspiration on where to learn about the people, animals and history of the Chesapeake, check out our lists of cultural and natural history museums.
+Get out of the classroom and into the Chesapeake region with a fun and engaging field trips to farms, museums, environmental centers and more.

 Reduce Food Waste